TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/23 - Isaiah/Isaiah 65/Isaiah 65.4.md

 ---

-that sit among the graves, and lodge in the secret places; that eat swine's flesh, and broth of abominable things is in their vessels;
+who sit among the graves, and lodge in the secret places; who eat pig's flesh, and broth of abominable things is in their vessels;